SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 #### About the beta state:
 The Add-on, as it is now, needs work in things like failing gracefully to errors, providing support for older Blender and .gr2 add-on versions, refining the existing extra features (for example, per dye area-Spec/Rough/Emissive/Normal strength settings), and most probably rearranging the shaders' node trees into something a bit more wieldable.

-That said, we should point out that these shaders, as such, are meant to be further customized and evolved by any of us based on our particular interests.
+That said, I should point out that these shaders, as such, are meant to be further customized and evolved by any of us based on our particular interests.
 For example, the current implementation of glossiness is meant to replicate SWTOR's own, but someone might prefer to discard that and do their own Blender Specular node or Principled BSDF node-based one, or substitute SWTOR's Flush Tone-based pseudo-subsurface scattering effect with Blender's own, add adjustable noise-based skin pores, etc.

 The downloadable shader library file is just an example of a starting point.
 The sky is the limit.